arm61/isis_school/_sources/intro.md

 # A Guide to Reflectometry

-The aim of this course, and the companion lecture, are to give an introduction to the following subjects:
+The aim of these webpages are to give an introduction to neutron and X-ray reflectometry, currently the focus is on the anlaysis of reflectometry data but we how to expand this in future.
+Currently, we focus on the following subjects:
 - the **Fourier transform** and how a Born approximation approach may be used to analyse neutron and X-ray reflectometry data;
 - the logic of **model-dependent analysis**;
 - reflectometry "slab models" and their traditional parameterisation;